 Ranking every player to have worn Man Utd’s No.8 shirt in the PL era

-Bruno Fernandes has inherited the No.8 shirt at Manchester United – but how have its previous owners fared?
+Bruno Fernandes is the current incumbent of the famous No.8 shirt at Manchester United – but how does he rank among his predecessors?

 Squad numbers weren’t a tradition in English football until their introduction near the start of the Premier League era in 1993.